dougtheeconomist/sql-server-with-AWS-setup-guide/README.md

 ## Connecting to Your Database

 Now that the easy part is over the next step is connecting to the database with Python in a Jupyter Notebook.
-There are several programs to do this, I ended up using pyodbc and pymssql.
+There are several programs to do this, I ended up using pyodbc before switching to pymssql.
 Pyodbc reportedly has more user friendly error messages when something goes wrong, but if you’re using a mac, as I am, the installation process is much more complicated due to issues with the driver needed to connect to the database.
+If pyodbc is the route you choose to go a very good line by line walkthrough for this installation process can be found [here](https://pyhtonbeginner.blogspot.com/2019/10/installing-microsoft-odbc-driver-to.html) with some important additional steps under the troubleshooting section of the guide found [here](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/install-microsoft-odbc-driver-sql-server-macos?view=sql-server-ver15#troubleshooting).

 For pymssql a simple pip install of this program is enough on a windows machine with an additional brew installation of the freetds driver if connecting from a mac.
+This is a much simpler process, so for ease of use in getting other users of my database to a point where they could successfully connect, I ultimately went with this route.

 One notable issue that I and others before me have run into can come when incorporating the database name into the connection string.
 If connecting to your database instance for the first time, do not include this field into your string as the database instance is instantiated without a database name within it to connect to, unlike with the Postgresql alternative.
 This can be verified by selecting the database in question from the AWS RDS databases list and looking at instance configuration under the left hand side of the Configuration tab, as shown below.